Tuesday, July 5, 2022

 Is the following an accurate picture of what Christ was saying about the broad and narrow way?

 Before taking a course in hermeneutics (principles of biblical interpretation) many passages in scripture were unclear and confusing to me.
 For example, the broad and narrow gate (door) passage coming right after the "golden rule" always puzzled me.
-The broad and narrow gate teaching seemed to be a random teaching inserted with this entire passage with no connection whatsoever to the surrounding verses.
+The broad and narrow gate teaching seemed to be a random one inserted into the larger passage with no connection to the surrounding verses - which is how it's usually treated.

-Is there a common thread that runs through chapter 7 of the gospel of Matthew (or the entire sermon in chapters 5-7 - or all of scripture, for that matter)?
+Is there a common thread that runs through this chapter (or the entire sermon in chapters 5-7 - or all of scripture, for that matter)?
 If so, what is it?

-On close examination, we can see a primary thread through the sermon is how we relate to and treat others - whether the "other" is God himself, our neighbors, or anyone (including those who see us as enemies).
+On close examination we see a primary thread through this sermon is how to relate to and treat others - whether the "other" is God himself, our neighbors, or anyone (including those who see us as enemies).
 The entire sermon has to do with loving God and others, i.e. applying the greatest commandment and the 2nd which is like it "...which is a summary of the Law and the Prophets" i.e. the main overall teaching of the OT as well as the NT.

 Is the "golden rule" mentioned in verse 12 and the broad and narrow way right after it randomly sandwiched between other teachings of Christ with no apparent relationship to the surrounding verses i.e. completely out of place and standing on its own?
 The "golden rule" is actually the unifying thread throughout the whole sermon on the mount.
 We could argue it is the unifying message of the bible itself.

-We have heard the narrow and broad gate is about our eternal destination, who and how many go where eternally.
+We may have heard the narrow and broad gate is about our eternal destination, who and how many go where eternally - as pictured at the beginning above.
 But the context is not directly about our eternal destination.

 So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.
 “Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few." - Matthew 7:12‭-‬14 ESV